 1 lack of clarity in the governance picture and how was 2 that detrimental to how you did your job?
-I wouldn't so much characterise it as lack of clarity, 3 Α. we had those reports but they didn't come together, 4 5 they weren't cross-referenced.
-We weren't able to see 14:57 the trends and the patterns.
-You know, it's useful to 6 7 see all those reports brought into one because then you 8 can start to analyse the data to see where particular issues or concerns are recurring and coming up.
-9 Well, we can see, let's examine the purpose of this 10 193 Q. 14.58 11 report, a couple of pages in, if we go to WIT-99964.
-Its purpose is described as containing -- sorry, it's 12 13 described as providing information to the Trust 14 governance team using performance indicators agreed by 15 the Trust senior management team across those four 14:59 16 The report analyses activity for the last or areas.
-17 the third quarter of the previous year with the 18 exception of patient safety and quality measures which 19 are for the second quarter of the year.
-It explains 20 that incident reporting is essential for the Trust to 14:59 learn about unintended or unanticipated occurrences in 21 22 Recognising and reporting an incident or patient care.
-23 a near miss, no matter the level of harm is the first 24 step in learning to reduce the risk of recurrence.
-25 14.59So instant reporting, I suppose whether or not it 26 develops into a Serious Adverse Incident review is seen as a very important tool.
-Again is that something that you realised as time went on in your role as a NED or
+3 Α. I wouldn't so much characterise it as lack of clarity, 4 we had those reports but they didn't come together, 5 they weren't cross-referenced.
+We weren't able to see 14:57 6 the trends and the patterns.
+You know, it's useful to 7 see all those reports brought into one because then you 8 can start to analyse the data to see where particular 9 issues or concerns are recurring and coming up.
+10 193 Q. Well, we can see, let's examine the purpose of this 14:58 11 report, a couple of pages in, if we go to WIT-99964.
+12 Its purpose is described as containing sorry, it's 13 described as providing information to the Trust 14 governance team using performance indicators agreed by 15 the Trust senior management team across those four 14:59 16 areas.
+The report analyses activity for the last or 17 the third quarter of the previous year with the 18 exception of patient safety and quality measures which 19 are for the second quarter of the year.
+It explains 20 that incident reporting is essential for the Trust to 14:59 21 learn about unintended or unanticipated occurrences in 22 patient care.
+Recognising and reporting an incident or 23 a near miss, no matter the level of harm is the first 24 step in learning to reduce the risk of recurrence.
+25 14:59 26 So instant reporting, I suppose whether or not it 27 develops into a Serious Adverse Incident review is seen 28 as a very important tool.
+Again is that something that 29 vou realised as time went on in your role as a NED or